 Three customized questionnaires were developed for teachers, students, and parents.
 The teacher questionnaire consisted of seven questions about parental engagement and challenges in communication.
 The student questionnaire included seven questions assessing parental assistance with homework and students' perceptions of EFL learning.
 The parent survey contained six questions on parental involvement and interactions with teachers.
-A pilot test was conducted to ensure clarity, particularly with the student questionnaire.
+A pilot test seven question with teachers are particularly with the student questionnaire.